 The risk:

-Office moves often involve multiple service providers.
-Without proper coordination, scheduling conflicts and delays can occur.
+Office moves often involve multiple service providers, such as movers, IT specialists, electricians, building management, and security companies.
+Without proper coordination, scheduling conflicts and delays can cascade quickly.

 How to avoid it: